madhukar93/krm-functions/workloads/README.md

   part-of: foobar
   app: foobar-api
   containers: # want to make it as close to corev1.Container
-    name: foobar-api
+    - name: foobar-api
   #   atleast one container with name == spec.app should be there
   #   this is the 'main' container, while others are sidecar
       image: foobar
       command: ["python", "server.py"]
-    # port: 80 nah, do the same stuff
-  # all env vars are imported as is using envFrom
-    grpc:
-      port: 5000
-    http:
-      port: 8000
-    configs:
-      - foobar-api
-    secrets:
-    - foobar-api
       # same as k8s containers
     strategy: {} # TODO Lift from Rollout kind?
     scaling: {} # TODO: build KEDA resource
 ---